SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 ## Seamless View Back End

 When properly set up in your merchant/webshop site and the payer starts the purchase process, you need to make a `POST` request towards Swedbank Pay with your Purchase information.
 This will generate a payment object with a unique `paymentID`.
-You will receive a **JavaScript source** in response.
+You will receive a response in which you can find the **JavaScript source** in the `view-payment` operation.

 ### Intent